 For young girls, I would happily loan out my copies of The South Seas Adventures and Lois Gladys Leppard’s Mandie books.
 My friends are also talking a lot about Christy Martenson’s epistolary tale Love, Mary Elisabeth.

 I have read and reread The South Seas Adventures so many times.
 Some of the latter books in the series can be hard to find, but I have collected each title over the years and reading the series in its entirety at last was well worth the wait!
 I sincerely love these books about a girl with a disability making a way for herself in the strange, exotic lands her parents’ travels land her in.
-Her adventures will hook the interest of all 8-12-year-old girls (and older!) and the Christian undertone make this a staple book I want my one-day daughters to read.
+Her adventures will hook the interest of all 8-12-year-old girls (and older!) and the Christian undertone make this a staple book I want my daughter to read.

 I remember devouring these stories, yet there are so many books in the series, to this day I have not yet read them all.
 Set at the turn of the century, these stories are all mysteries in which the main character, Mandie, learns valuable life lessons about friendship, family, and faith.
 From losing her father at a young age to traveling the world, Mandie has a maturity that makes these books a joy to read.